 This section will create a new footpath, including a pedestrian bridge, and improve accessibility.

-See image below of proposed Active Transportation upgrades (Church Street to Columbus Field):
+See image below of the proposed plan for this phase of the AT Trail (Church Street to Columbus Field):

-This section is designed alongside the Bay Street Project for efficiency.
-The timeline depends on securing funding.
-The Bay Street Project is a separate infrastructure upgrade that involves roadwork, drainage improvements, and accessibility enhancements.
-Since the AT Trail route overlaps with Bay Street, it makes sense to complete both projects together to reduce disruptions and save costs.
+This section of the AT Trail was included in the Town's Bay Street Capital Project; a separate infrastructure upgrade that involves roadwork, drainage improvements, and accessibility enhancements.
+Since the AT Trail route overlaps with work being done in this area, it made sense to complete both projects together to reduce disruptions and save costs.

 See image below of proposed Bay Street upgrades (Haley Road to Adam Street):